suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 Created report of Average App Route statistics for Tunnels between Hub routers and Spokes for 2020-06-26 and 2020-06-27
 ```

+Now Launch Google Chrome and use any of the online excel viewer to see the excel sheet or use the CSVviewer application on Windows VM(Jumphost) to view the CSV file.

 ## Conclusion

+In this section we have learned how to build Aggregation API Query to retrieve Average App Aware Route statistics  and create report in excel/csv format.

 # Usecase-4: Alarms APIs

 ## Objective

-Demonstrating retrieval of alarms using Simple Query vManage APIs.
+How to retrieve alarms using Simple Query vManage APIs.

 ## Resource URL Structure Components